Kraymer/Chesstube/README.md

 # Placement

-# Knights
+## Knights

+- Horses should target outposts which are squares immune of attacks (no neighbouring adverse pawns), usually on the 5th row to dominate opposite side of the board
-Don't exchange when opponent has 2 knights for one good square.
+- Don't exchange when opponent has 2 knights for one good square.
-Kinght on columns B and G are weaks and can be attacked by pawns on wings
+- Kinght on columns B and G are weaks and can be attacked by pawns on wings

 ## Finals